-Bus Rapid A public transportation system using buses to provide faster, more efficient Transit service than an ordinary bus line by implementing specialized infrastructure and operations such as exclusive right of way, off-bus fare collection, etc. BMR Housing Below Market Rate Housing are dwelling units with deed-restrictions limiting their use to moderate-, low-, or very-low-income households.
+Transit and operations such as exclusive right of way, off-bus fare collection, etc. BMR Housing Below Market Rate Housing are dwelling units with deed-restrictions limiting their use to moderate-, low-, or very-low-income households.
 It is also known as affordable housing.
 Capital Addition or structure that enhances the value of a property, or a Improvements replacement or upgrade that extends the useful life of an asset.
 CEQA The California Environmental Quality Act is a statute that requires state and local agencies to identify the significant environmental impacts of their actions and to avoid or mitigate those impacts, if feasible.
-Ozone The precursor components of Ozone for which National Ambient Air Quality Precursors Standards (NAAQS) or California Ambient Air Quality Standards (CAAQS) have been established.
-For the purpose of this guidance, Ozone Precursors are Nitrous Oxides (NO x) and Reactive Organic Gasses/Volatile Organic Compounds (ROG/VOC).
 Energy Star A joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy which sets national standards for energy efficient consumer products.
 ENERGY STAR certified products are guaranteed to meet the efficiency standards specified by the program.
 GHG Greenhouse Gases.
-GHG are the six gases identified in the Kyoto Protocol: carbon dioxide (CO_2), nitrous oxide (N_2O), methane (CH_4), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
+GHG are the six gases identified in the Kyoto Protocol and referenced in the Global Warming Solutions Act (AB32): carbon dioxide ( $CO_2$ ), nitrous oxide ( $N_2O$ ), methane ( $CH_4$ ), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
+Although additional GHG exist, these six are the most commonly analyzed for development projects.
 Grey Water Untreated wastewater generated from bathtubs, showers, bathroom wash basins, and clothes washing machines which is collected and redistributed onsite for irrigation.
 Headway The amount of time in minutes that elapses between two public transit vehicles on a given route and given line.
-Intensity (as in The average emission rate of a given pollutant from a given source relative NO x or GHG to the intensity of a specific activity; for example, grams of carbon dioxide intensity) released per megajoule of energy produced, or the ratio of greenhouse gas emissions produced to Gross Domestic Product.
+Intensity (as in NO x or GHG The average emission rate of a given pollutant from a given source relative to the intensity of a specific activity; for example, grams of carbon dioxide intensity) released per megajoule of energy produced, or the ratio of greenhouse gas emissions produced to Gross Domestic Product.
 Intersection A road junction where two or more roads either meet or cross at grade.